 3. Outpatient Surgery Center Accreditation Certificates.
-The Board requires that all procedures requiring intravenous sedation or a general anesthetic be performed in CMS-approved accredited surgical facilities (e.g., QuadA; AAAHC; Medicare Certification; State Licensure; Other).
+The Board requires that all procedures requiring intravenous sedation or a general anesthetic be performed in CMS-approved, accredited surgical facilities.
+Acceptable accreditation includes; QuadA; AAAHC; ACHC; Medicare Certification; State Licensure; Other).
 The candidate must provide an accreditation certificate or a currently dated letter from the accrediting body documenting that initial accreditation or renewal is in process for ALL non-hospital surgical facilities.
 This includes all office-based surgery centers, where the candidate operates (if applicable).
 Candidates must include an explanation for non-accredited surgical facilities stating the reason for lack of accreditation.